sergeygalkin/ansible/deploy-openvpn/README.md

 Deploy openvpn on server and client with route all traffic through vpn tunnel in ip name space (netns).

+## Using
+execute ./deploy-openvpn.sh

 ## Requirements
- 1. Server, scaleway.com or digitalocean.com are recommended
+ 1. Server, Ubuntu 16.04, scaleway.com or digitalocean.com are recommended
  2. Ansible (tested on 2.1.1.0), openvpn, iputils installed locally
  3. Public keys on github.com
+ 4. Local host with systemd (tested on Gentoo)

 ## Variables
 in var.yaml